 Nor were all Greek stage works tragedies or comedies written in a City-Dionysia style.
 During the Post-Classical Age a form of drama called mime rose to prominence, not the silent studies-in-movement we call "(panto)mime" but a crude species of popular entertainment.
 Its origin is unknown, though some evidence suggests mime may have existed as far back as the Classical Age.
 If so, it most likely played to a very different crowd from the one attending the high-brow entertainments produced at the Dionysia.
 The evidence suggests mime typically appealed to baser tastes and thus fostered a rather unsophisticated viewership, at least in its early phases.

 Even with very few texts remaining it's clear that mimes shared little to nothing in common.
 The surviving scripts are highly variable in length, content and tone, though they tend to be short (under a hundred lines), are often disposed into monologues or dialogues and typically avoid myth and grandeur, focusing instead on realism and comedy.
-Nor are there obvious standards for mime performance, nothing like the "rules" which governed classical tragedy and New Comedy.
-At least early on, mimes seems to have required little more than an audience, an actor and a place to perform.
-Conversely, later ones were staged on elaborate sets, utilized high technical values and contained sophisticated philosophical and literary deliberations.
+Nor are there obvious standards for mime performance, nothing like the "rules" that governed classical tragedy and New Comedy.
+At least early on, mimes seem to have required little more than an audience, an actor and a place to perform.
+Conversely, later ones were staged on elaborate sets, employed special effects and contained sophisticated philosophical and literary deliberations.